Home Equity Loan on Inherited Property – Borrowing Against Inherited Property

 Borrowing Against Inherited Property

-Trust, probate and estate loans are essentially a home equity loan on inherited property.
+Borrowing against inherited property is commonly done with either a trust loan or probate loan.
+These types of loans allow for a home equity loan to be obtained on inherited property that is still owned by the estate or trust.
 A home equity loan on inherited property allows beneficiaries to borrow against the existing equity in the real estate (home value – loans = equity).
 Beneficiaries commonly need this type of loan to either buy out siblings or raise funds pay for expenses of the trust or estate.
 Refinancing inherited property is a quick and easy way to handle a short-term need for cash.

 Getting a mortgage on an inherited property from a traditional lender isn’t possible at this point as the title of the inherited property is still in the name of the trust or estate.
 These types of loans are only available from specialized trust and estate loan lenders who can make the loan directly to the trust or estate.
 Borrowing against inherited property can be completed within 5-7 days in many situations.